• Train

 What Is a Deep Neural Network?

-Especially, deep neural network models have become a powerful tool for machine learning and artificial intelligence.
+Especially, deep learning models have become a powerful tool for machine learning and artificial intelligence.
 A deep neural network (DNN) is an artificial neural network (ANN) with multiple layers between the input and output layers.
 Note that the terms ANN vs. DNN are often incorrectly confused or used interchangeably.

 The success of deep neural networks has led to breakthroughs such as reducing word error rates in speech recognition by 30% over traditional approaches (the biggest gain in 20 years) or drastically cutting the error rate in an image recognition competition since 2011 (from 26% to 3.5% while humans achieve 5%).